DNNCommunity/DNNDocs/content/administrators/structured-content/create-api-key/index.md

 # Create an API Key

+> [!WARNING]
-Warning: Verify that you are at the site that will be associated with the API key before creating the key.
+> Verify that you are at the site that will be associated with the API key before creating the key.

 ## Prerequisites